truffle-box/optimism-bridge-box/README.md

 # Optimism Bridge Box

-Truffle Optimism Bridge Box provides you with the boilerplate structure necessary to start building applications between multiple Ethereum network layers.
+Truffle Optimism Bridge Box provides you with setup necessary to start building applications between multiple Ethereum network layers.

-This box contains basic greeting contracts on L1 and L2, along with a set of migrations for deploying, calling functions, and passing state between them.
+This box contains contracts that interact with the Optimism bridge on L1 and L2, along with a set of migrations for deploying, calling functions, and passing messages and value between both layers.

 ## 🚨🚨 Work In Progress 🚨🚨